 The chargeback-to-transaction ratio shows that payment disputes are still a major concern for merchants — especially for card-not-present transactions.
-A 3.36% ratio is well above the card networks’ 1% threshold6.
+A 1.52% ratio is well above the card networks’ thresholds.
 However, the year-over-year decrease is encouraging.

 Merchants in this study were actively managing disputes and attempting to keep risk in check.
-Therefore, the drop in the chargeback-to-transaction ratio suggests that ongoing management strategies help prevent chargebacks and reduce risk exposure with greater effectiveness.
+They had benefited from Midigator’s expert advice and advanced technology.
+Therefore, the drop in the chargeback-to-transaction ratio suggests that ongoing efforts and professional expertise help prevent chargebacks with greater accuracy.

 Percent of Revenue Lost to Chargebacks